The Geometric Anatomy of Capability Acquisition in Transformers: Results

-Of the 120 task$\times$level$\times$model combinations, 119 achieve sustained emergence (accuracy $\geq 0.5$ for $\geq$3 consecutive checkpoints); the sole exception is MUL\_L3 on the nano model, which never exceeds 50\% accuracy but \emph{does} show clear learning under the log-probability metric (emergence at step 1{,}500).
-While we report all 119 accuracy-based events (and 120 log-probability events), the effective number of independent observations is closer to 40 (8 tasks $\times$ 5 scales), since difficulty levels provide correlated within-task replicates and adjacent model sizes share training dynamics.
-Emergence steps span over two orders of magnitude, from step~100 (CMP\_L2, small) to step~56{,}000 (MUL\_L3, micro), providing a rich testbed for geometric analysis.
+Of 144 task$\times$level$\times$model combinations, 142 achieve sustained acquisition (accuracy $\geq 0.5$ for $\geq$3 consecutive checkpoints).
+The two exceptions are MUL\_L3 on nano, which never crosses 50\% accuracy, and MUL\_L3 on xlarge, where training was stopped at 18K steps, before the expected acquisition window (43K--56K at other scales), due to compute constraints.
+Since difficulty levels of any task are related (if a task is hard at L1, it is hard at L2 and L3), the effective number of independent observations is closer to 48 (8 tasks $\times$ 6 scales).
+That said, the range is large: acquisition spans nearly three orders of magnitude, from step~100 (CMP on xlarge) to step~56{,}000 (MUL\_L3 on small).

-Tasks fall into two distinct categories based on when emergence occurs relative to the initial training dynamics (Table~\ref{tab:emergence-map}). \emph{Easy tasks} (COPY, REV, CMP, PAR, SORT) emerge within the first 2{,}500 steps, during or shortly after the universal initialization phase. \emph{Hard tasks} (ADD, MOD, MUL) require thousands to tens of thousands of steps, with emergence timing that depends on both task difficulty and model capacity: larger models generally emerge earlier on hard tasks (e.g., MOD\_L3: 16K/12K/9.2K/5.7K/6.1K steps for nano through large, with a slight reversal at the largest scale; see Table~\ref{tab:full-emergence} in Appendix).
-At L2 difficulty, most easy tasks emerge below 1{,}200 steps while hard tasks require at least 2{,}600 steps, creating a clear separation visible in Figure~\ref{fig:emergence-map} (PAR is the exception among easy tasks, showing scale-sensitive L2 emergence up to 3{,}900 steps).\footnote{SORT, despite involving a multi-element operation, emerges in the easy range (1{,}300--2{,}200 steps at L3).
-PAR shows scale sensitivity: PAR\_L1 on nano emerges at step 4{,}000 (hard-task range), though at all other scale$\times$level combinations PAR behaves as an easy task.
-These patterns likely reflect interactions between task structure and model capacity.}
+We split tasks into two categories based on timing relative to early training dynamics (Table~\ref{tab:emergence-map}).
+These are static labels which do not reflect the relative task difficulty vis-\`a-vis model capacity.
+In general, tasks become easier for the model as its capacity increases. \emph{Easy tasks} (COPY, REV, CMP, PAR, SORT) are typically acquired within the first 2{,}500 steps, during or shortly after the initial representation reorganization; \emph{hard tasks} (ADD, MOD, MUL) take thousands to tens of thousands of steps, with larger models generally acquiring them earlier (e.g., MOD\_L3: 16K steps at nano vs.\ 6.0K at large; full table in Appendix~\ref{app:emergence-tables}).\footnote{SORT, despite involving a multi-element operation, is acquired in the easy range (1{,}500--1{,}800 steps at L3).
+PAR shows scale sensitivity: PAR\_L2 on small is acquired at step 3{,}700 (hard-task range), and a few other PAR combinations exceed 2{,}500 steps, though the majority are acquired early.}